bitrix24/b24restdocs/api-reference/tasks/stages/task-stages-update.md

         "COLOR" => "FF5733"
     ];

-    // executing request to REST API
+    // executing the request to the REST API
     $result = CRest::call(
         'task.stages.update',
         [